Cost of Living (Star Trek: The Next Generation): Reception

 In 2011, The A.V.
 Club gave this episode a "C" lamenting "Alexander is still insanely annoying" and was unhappy with many other elements in the episode offering a tour de force of complaints.

 Keith DeCandido of Tor.com rated it 4 out of 10.

-This episode was noted in 2018 by TheGamer, for including "sad acrobats, hairy dudes in mud baths and mute dancers" as well as a floating clown-head on the holodeck, which led one review to rank it as the 21st creepiest scene in all Star Trek.
+This episode was noted in 2018 by TheGamer, for including "sad acrobats, hairy dudes in mud baths and mute dancers" and a floating clown-head on the holodeck, ranking it as the 21st creepiest scene in all Star Trek.